-The ethanol found in most gasolines attracts moisture from the air.
+The ethanol found in most types of gasoline attracts moisture from the air.
 This moisture and ethanol mixture gums up the fuel system and components.

-Always use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
+Always use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
 Never use E15 or E85 in the engine as this will damage the engine and most likely void manufacturer warranties.